 The latest rubber offers incredible wet weather grip, but we often wonder whether it helps to be a bit obsessive about riding a bike.
 Obsessive people think about every detail, and test the smallest little things to see if they make an improvement.
-Nowhere is that mindset more useful than when it’s pouring with rain.
+Nowhere is that mindset more useful than when the wind is howling and it’s pouring with rain.

 The critical problem with rain riding isn’t tyre grip or smooth throttle response.
 It’s being able to see where you’re going, and concentrate.
 Being dazzled by oncoming traffic in the dark, or making a poorly-timed overtake because you’re freezing your tail off – these things are far more problematic than a slippery road.